NethServer/nethgui/Documentation/UserInterface/Interactions.rst

 3. The form is validated.

    a) In case of validation error the standard validation error procedure and visual feedback applies.
+See `Validation errors`_.

 4. The next step form is displayed